Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 The Microsoft 365 Copilot extension is a browser add-on designed to enhance your Microsoft 365 Copilot experience.
 It works by delivering personalized, highly relevant Copilot results from your work-related applications, directly within Microsoft 365 Copilot.

+This extension bridges the gap between Microsoft 365 and the non-Microsoft applications you use at work, bringing their data into your Copilot experience.

+> [Important]
-In essence, this extension bridges the gap between Microsoft 365 and the non-Microsoft applications you use at work, bringing their data into your Copilot experience.
-Importantly, the extension exclusively operates with Microsoft 365 Copilot connectors that your organization’s administrator has approved and enabled, meaning it will only recognize and use data from apps once those connections are in place.
+> The extension exclusively operates with Microsoft 365 Copilot connectors that your organization’s administrator has approved and enabled, and it only recognizes and uses data from apps once those connections are in place.

 ## Smart results from across your work tools
 The Microsoft 365 Copilot extension brings together tickets, files, documents, and tasks from multiple applications, empowering you to resolve issues, collaborate with teammates, and move projects forward, from Microsoft 365 Copilot.
 With every search, you’re equipped to make faster decisions, complete tasks efficiently, and drive productivity throughout your day.